ronaldzgithub/Twitter-Solana-NFT-Sales-Bot/README.md

 # Responsive-Solana-Sales-Bot (UNDER CONSTRUCTION)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;An improvement to [Solana NFT Sales Bot](https://github.com/WilliamAmbrozic/Solana-NFT-Sales-Bot).
 This bot utilizes MagicEden's ```GET/collections/:symbol/activities``` API call.
 This bot responds to sales of a given collection in less than a minute while allowing for NFT image uploading and metadata access through MagicEden's API.
+This bot is designed to run on an external server.

+**Note: this bot was tested on a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) and an internet connection** - ($35 USD and under Approx.).
+All else was free (Twitter access)

 ## Contents
 - [Setup](https://github.com/WilliamAmbrozic/Responsive-Solana-NFT-Sales-Bot#Setup)